KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/worksheet-4-links-navigation/README.md

 {% include "./lists.md" %}

 ## Create links {#links}
 The navigation items should take the user to the page sections they reference.
-In order to do that, anchor elements need to be added to create a hyperlink to those sections of the page.
+To do so, you'll add anchor elements to create a hyperlink to those sections of the page.
 {% include "./links.md" %}

 ## Add tags to improve SEO {#seo}